 History is littered with computing architectures that were chasing the next new platform and couldn’t quite catch it.
 Incumbents extend their existing architectures to become the safe bets, while others create specialized ASICs for compute or networking, or new kinds of storage devices, to boost the performance of that next platform.
 Sometimes the incumbents adapt enough to win, sometimes the upstarts carve out a new market and earn their niches.

-It is tough to call the winners, especially with such a nascent workload such as machine learning.
+It is tough to call the winners, especially with such nascent workloads.
 Absolute compute performance and efficiency may not win out over the ability to deploy machine learning on many different kinds of systems both inside the datacenter and out on the edge, and alongside other applications residing on the same systems.

 We want to ask real questions to get to the heart of these issues on May 9th at The Glasshouse in San Jose and want you to be there to hear the answers.
 No PowerPoints, no vendor material, no imbalances between too high-level and too low-level.
 Just the in-depth conversations you’re used to reading–this time delivered live and with ample time for questions and conversation.

-What we can be certain of is that there is still much uncertainty about the future of machine learning workloads – what happens when deep neural networks (DNNs) are replaced for certain kinds of machine learning by generative adversarial networks (GANs)?
+What we can be certain of is that there is still much uncertainty about the future of machine learning workloads – what happens when deep neural networks (DNNs) are replaced for certain kinds of machine learning by generative adversarial networks (GANs) and others?

 How will the hardware have to change?